 - Ensure that your mobile devices are protected by installing Norton protection on them.
 Just like computers, your mobile devices also need internet security.

-- Keep your Norton Mobile Security app updated.
-Your Norton software on your PC and Mac will automatically update, however you will need to update your Norton Mobile Security with each new app release, unless your device is set up for automatic updates.
-Only 20 percent of Android devices are running the Android or Norton Mobile Security IOS** app newest version and only 2.3 percent are on the latest release.1 Everything from your operating system to your social network apps are potential gateways for hackers to compromise your mobile device.
+- Keep your Norton 360 mobile app updated.
+Your Norton software on your PC and Mac will automatically update, however you will need to update your Norton 360 mobile app with each new app release, unless your device is set up for automatic updates.
+Everything from your operating system to your social network apps are potential gateways for hackers to compromise your mobile device.
 Keeping software up to date ensures the best protection against most mobile security threats.